conan-io/docs/devtools/running_packages.rst

     $ conan install . -g json

-The `conanbuildinfo.json` file produced is fully machine-readable and could be used by scripts to prepare the distribution.
+The *conanbuildinfo.json* file produced is fully machine-readable and could be used by scripts to prepare the files and recreate the appropriate format for distribution.

 .. code-block:: python